 - Class A amplifiers are desirable for the high quality of their sound, but, because of the configuration of its transistors, a pure class A amplifier is inefficient and runs very hot.
 This is because even when there is no audio signal, the output transistors always have current running through them.
 The current flowing through the output transistors (with no audio signal) causes the amp to heat up unnecessarily, and "waste" input energy.
 Most car amplifiers that boast "Class A" circuitry are really Class A/Class AB hybrids.

-- By far the most common car amp design, Class AB amplifiers also allow current to run through the output transistors when there is no audio signal, but at a much lower level.
+- Class AB amplifiers also allow current to run through the output transistors when there is no audio signal, but at a much lower level.
 A class AB amplifier runs cooler, and therefore, more efficiently than a class A, with low distortion and high reliability.

 - Class D amplifiers use output transistors as switches to control power distribution — the transistors rapidly switch on and off at least twice during every signal cycle.
 Class D amps boast higher efficiency, produce less heat, and draw less current than traditional Class AB designs.
 Class D amplifiers produce higher distortion than AB designs due to the high-speed switching on and off of the transistors, but this distortion occurs at frequencies above hearing, and is easily removed by a low-pass filter.

 - Class A/D amplifiers utilize a Class A input section and a Class D output.
 Class AB/D amplifiers similarly have Class AB inputs and Class D outputs.

 - Class BD amps give you the super-efficient design of a Class D amp with the clarity and sound quality of a Class B amp.